WJSoftware/wjfe-async-workers/README.md

 to incoming messages.
 2. Export the tasks worker object.
-3. Create a new instance of `Worker` the way is recommended by your bundler, usually with the syntax `new Worker("./myworker.js", impot.meta.url)`.
+3. Create a new instance of `Worker` the way is recommended by your bundler, usually with the syntax `new Worker("./my-worker.js", import.meta.url)`.
 However, this forces you to write the worker in JavaScript, at least in Vite-powered projects.
 4. Create a new instance of `AsyncWorker` (from this package) by passing the worker object and the tasks object from the previous points.